wwuoti/blog/src/posts/blog/reaper-wayland.md

 That `p2` is coming from the GDK event `x_root` and `y_root`, interesting.

-So since the coordinates are already weird coming from GDK, it's likely an environment issue and not me poking around SWELl's code.
+So since the coordinates are already weird coming from GDK, it's likely an environment issue and not me poking around SWELL's code.

 Wait.
 Just to make sure, maybe I have something wrong in my environment?
 That 6000px x coordinate would indicate that.